 Because the Zambezi River is a magnet for the wildlife, all the camps here offer a host of water-based safari activities in addition to the morning and afternoon game drives in open safari vehicles, or guided bush walks.

-© Chongwe SafarisFor a relaxing yet still exhilarating experience, head off in a two-man canoe with your qualified guide for a few hours, and drift silently down a remote river channel flanked by the Park on both sides.
+© Chongwe SafarisFor a relaxing yet still exhilarating experience, head off in a canoe with your qualified guide for a few hours, and drift silently down a remote river channel flanked by the Park on both sides.
 Pass herds of elephants coming down to the waters edge to drink, watch out for lions lazing on the riverbank in the sun, and gaze in awe at the crocodiles basking in the waters edge.
 Listen and hear nothing but a gentle splash as your guide's oar gently cuts through the water, maybe interrupted by the odd bird call.

 If you want something more 'solid' between you and the water, a scenic boat cruise is the way to go.
 Exploring the mighty Zambezi River in this way gives you the opportunity to see huge pods of hippo and many herds of elephants on the river banks.
 If you are lucky, you may witness elephants swimming across the river to or from one of the river islands.
 A sunset cruise with a gin and tonic in one hand and binoculars or camera in the other is definately something that should be included at least once during your stay here!